awkwardalpacas/awkwardalpacas/README.md

 ![lunchcorgi](/client/assets/lunchcorgi.jpg)

-# awkwardalpacas
+# awkwardalpacas - LunchCorgi

  ## Stack ##

- > Mongo, Express, Angular, Node -
+Mongo, Express, Angular, Node

  - NOTE -
- We are not actually using Mongoose, however there are some legacy methods in the project which do use Mongoose so the references and requires are still in there.
+The project does not use Mongoose for ORM responsibilities, however there are some methods in the project which do use Mongoose so the references and 'requires' are still in there.

  ## DB ##

- > Stores Users, Events.
-Users have an id, name, password, eventids from events document.
-Events have an id, description, location, userid from users document, list of userids of people who have joined.
+The MongoDB stores Users and Events in collections.
+Users have an id assigned by Mongo, name, password, and eventIDs from events document.
+Events have an id assigned by Mongo, a description, a location, a creatorID corresponding to the userID of the event creator, and a list of userIDs of people who have joined the event.

 To get started with the database, there must be at least one user and one event.
-Start by using the "Sign Up" to add one user then create one or more events.
+Start from scratch by using the "Sign Up" feature on the home page, then create one or more events.

-Unless the dependencies are upgraded to be used with Gulp or Grunt, the Mongo server must be started before Node.js server is started.
+Unless the project is upgraded to be used with Gulp or Grunt, the Mongo server must be started before the Node.js server is started.
 Otherwise, Node.js server will produce 'process.nextTick()' error.

  ## SERVER ##

 Start the Node.js server with 'npm start' or with 'nodemon server/server.js'.

  ## Views ##

- > Sign up, sign in, events view
+Sign up, sign in, events view.
+There are no users' views, but this is an excellent area for expansion.